saboyle/LeavingCareWiki/ContinuuingSupport.md

 *

-For help with issues arising from having been sexually abused or suffered other trauma, contact **One in Four** [https://oneinfour.org.uk](https://oneinfour.org.uk)
+For help with issues arising from having been sexually abused or having suffered other trauma, contact **One in Four** [https://oneinfour.org.uk](https://oneinfour.org.uk)

 *